 Each student will experience first-hand what life studying and living at a research-led university is like by staying for five days and four nights in the University halls of residence and attending academic sessions in an area of their interest.
-During the evenings, students will be able to take part in social activities and will also have the opportunity to take a tour of Birmingham.
+During the evenings, students will be able to take part in social activities.
 Throughout the residential, there will be a team of current undergraduate student ambassadors on hand to support within a relevant academic stream to support and advice.

 In the autumn term, students will attend the first of two study support sessions, the date and content of which will be confirmed nearer the time.
 During Year 13, students will also be paired up with a current undergraduate from the University and will have further support through e-mentoring on a weekly basis.

 There are four broad streams that students can choose from.
 The stream must be related to their current studies or relevant to the degree programme they wish to study.
 The academic streams will include some of the following areas, but these are all subject to availability of academic staff:

 - Humanities and Social Sciences – covering Geography, English, History, Law, Politics, Social Policy, Public Policy, Social Work, Sociology, Theology, Psychology